osfclient/osfclient/docs/cli-usage.rst

 programmatic access to your files use the library, otherwise try out the command-line program.

-Below some examples on how to use the command-line program:
+Below are some examples on how to use the command-line program:
 ::

     # getting help